signalfx/integrations/collectd-iostat/README.md

 # IOStat

-This directory consolidates all the metadata associated with the IOStat plugin for collectd.
+Metadata associated with the IOStat plugin for collectd can be found [here](https://github.com/signalfx/integrations/tree/release/collectd-iostat).
 The relevant code for the plugin can be found [here](https://github.com/signalfx/iostat-collectd-python).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)